(2002-06-24) Standard Jokes and "New Classics"

 (The Reference Frame,

-Other recent reviews are less ambiguous and rate as "nil" the scientific value of the Bogdanov's
+Other recent reviews less ambiguously rate as "nil" the scientific value of the Bogdanov's

 contributions (Bogdanov update by Peter Woit,

 reputation as an astrologer.
-He once predicted the day of his own death.
+He predicted the day of his own death.

 He did die on that fateful day (Sept.
 21, 1576).